nf-core/pixelator/docs/output.md

 This step uses the `pixelator single-cell annotate` command.

-The annotate command takes as input the edge list file generated in the graph command.
-It parses, and filters the edgelist to find putative cells, and it will generate a PXL file containing the edgelist, and an (AnnData object)[https://anndata.readthedocs.io/en/latest/] as well as some useful metadata.
+The annotate command takes as input the molecule list file generated in the graph command.
+It parses, and filters the molecules grouped by "component" ID to find putative cells, and it will generate a PXL file containing the edges of the graphs in an edgelist, and an
+(AnnData object)[https://anndata.readthedocs.io/en/latest/] as well as some useful metadata.

 Some summary statistics before filtering are stored in `raw_components_metrics.csv.gz`.